 I remember crying as a little kid, of course, for reasons both physical (bee stings, roughhousing with my older brothers) and emotional (failing while learning to ride a bike).
 And I’ve written elsewhere about how, in middle school, I was so anxious in the days leading up to my bar mitzvah that I broke down crying at least twice.
 (Feel free to laugh at this; I certainly do.)
 But then, for some reason, around age 13, I just stopped.
 And, although there might be an errant exception, I genuinely don’t remember any time that I full-on wept between 1998 until last year, at age 32, when I cried during a breakup.

 Three of my grandparents died during those years, and I didn’t cry.
 A friend died.
 High school classmates died.
 I had a full-blown panic attack, and various bouts of depression and anxiety.
 I watched sad movies and read sad books and listened to sad songs.
 I attended weddings and graduations.
 I experienced breakups and romantic rejections.
 I underwent innumerable professional disappointments, and political disillusionments.
 I bore witness, as a citizen, to September 11th, Hurricane Katrina, Newtown, and countless other shared, public tragedies.
-And the closest I came to crying was a jump in my throat, a welling of my eyes, a brief trembling of some muscles in my face, or the wavering of my voice.
+And the closest I came to crying was a lump in my throat, a welling of my eyes, a brief trembling of some muscles in my face, or the wavering of my voice.
 (When you’re a non-crier, you become an expert in various stages of almost-crying.)
 At no point did I ever truly crack open.

-Then, about a year ago, I had depressive episode that prompted a shift in my life.
+Then, about a year ago, I had a depressive episode that prompted a shift in my life.
 While for years I had been a workaholic obsessively focused on writing about subjects outside of myself, suddenly, I was interested in me, and figuring out what had led me to feeling so numb.
 I began combing my past for clues to what had shaped the person I had become, and scanning my present-day life for ways to improve my wellbeing.
 What if I got a new mattress?
 Took more days off?
 Stopped drinking?
 Ate less greasy food?

 At some point during this period of self-reflection, I stumbled on my lack of crying, and I was unnerved.
 Nineteen years between crying episodes?